Meet reVamp Vintage Clothing Queen Annamarie von Firley

 Can you address a need or a problem that needs solving, like Annamarie did?

-Once your business was underway, could you keep coming up with new ideas to reach new people, and to serve your customer better, and in more ways?
+Once your business is underway, could you keep coming up with ideas to reach new customers while serving your existing customer base?

 What skill sets might you start developing now to prepare yourself for success?